01mu/sq-wikiquote/README.md

 # sq-wikiquote
 Get authors and quotes from wikiquote.org.
-Since Wikiquote pages are not formatted consistently some quotes are not included.
+Since user-edited Wikiquote pages are not formatted consistently some quotes are not included.
 There are over 100,000 quotes from over 7,000 authors.
 ## Usage
 Get quotes from an individual author:
 ```